Starting an online photography business is challenging. Plus, there's also a lot of work that you have to do offline.

 Here you can get paid when your photos are viewed on the photo-sharing platform.
 You will get 0.7c paid per photo view, and you will be able to take the payout from as little as $15.
 Or you can sell your photos and earn cash (there is a fee you will have to pay).
 And there is a membership of about £3.20 or £4.80 /monthly, depending on your choice.

-Make your hobby even more profitable, you can simply upload your videos and photos and they will share the profit with you 50/50.
+To make your hobby even more profitable, you can simply upload your videos and photos and they will share the profit with you 50/50.

 So, Why wait?
-This is a great way to turn your photos and videos into cash dollars you can spend on improving tour equipment and becoming even a better photographer.
+This is a great way to turn your photos and videos into cash dollars you can spend on improving tour equipment and becoming even better photographer.

 2. Sell Your Prints

 Selling prints is a great way to earn money online with your photography.
 People value prints, so it's much easier to make a legitimate living with photography selling prints than compared to stock photography.

 Like stock photography, though, selling prints is great because if you've been doing photography for a while, you probably already have many photos that you could sell as prints.

 The issue with selling prints is that you need to build your own audience, which isn't easy.
 To attract an audience, you need to put yourself out there in some way and promote your work.
 Some ways you can do that include being active on Instagram and other social media, creating content on YouTube, and blogging on your own site/guest blogging.

 3. Product Photography

 This one takes more legwork, but product photography is a great way to work behind the scenes.
 By that, I mean you don't have to take photos of clients as with portraits or wedding photography.
 You can scale a product photography service into a high-earning business.